 There are seven statewide propositions on the November ballot.
 As a group, they don't feel as heavyweight as they did two years ago, when several addressed important issues of racial and economic justice.
 The current crop's themes are minor vices like gambling and vaping, and public funding of selected programs.
 And, of course, what would a California election be without another attempt to regulate kidney dialysis clinics?

 I have published brief summaries of my recommendations, and plan to fill in the details one by one, finishing by the end of the September.
 Check back from time to time to see if there's anything new; I have been known occasionally to flip-flop as I learn new information.

 p.s.: I am no longer using Facebook to promote this site.
 I cannot reconcile my commitment to level-headed, factual analysis with Facebook’s corrosive behavior in politics.

 You can read about this behavior elsewhere; in brief, Facebook traps users in polarized bubbles, pushes discourse to the extremes, distributes misinformation and propaganda, and is the primary platform for foreign interference in U.S. elections.
 I cannot, in good conscience, participate in a medium that behaves so destructively and irresponsibly.

-I wish you all the best this year.
-Get vaccinated.
-And vote!
+I wish you the best this year.
+See you soon!